FlameKat53/Twister-OS-Patcher/README.md

 ### Commands
 ```
-twistpatch             Runs the main patcher script to patch Twister OS
+twistpatch:           Runs the main patcher script to patch Twister OS
-twistpatch upgrade     Removes and reinstalls TwistPatcher to get the latest code
+twistpatch update:    Removes and reinstalls TwistPatcher to get the latest code
-twistpatch uninstall   Uninstalls TwistPatcher from your system
+twistpatch remove:    Uninstalls TwistPatcher from your system
 ```

 # Icon